ayberkdikcinar/devops-soup/aws/networking+content-delivery/cheatsheet.md

 - Directs traffic from public subnets to the internet.
 - Routes traffic from private subnets through NAT devices.
 - Associated with each subnet within the VPC.

+## Internet Gateway

+- Provides connectivity between your VPC and the internet.

+Acts as a bridge between your VPC and the internet, facilitating communication and enabling resources within your VPC to be publicly accessible.
+It's important to configure appropriate security measures to control access and be aware of any associated costs.